KamilaBorowska/Porygon-Z/README.md

 [![Build Status](https://travis-ci.org/GlitchMr/PorygonZ.png?branch=master)](https://travis-ci.org/GlitchMr/PorygonZ)

-The simple IRC bot that sort of works.
+The simple bot that sort of works.
+Initially, it was just an IRC bot, but in later releases it got XMPP support.
 It contains an IRC server support, but can be used without IRC (as REPL).
-It's very configurable by using plugins, and you can even decide whatever command name is used by the plugin.
+Also, it supports XMPP servers, so you can easily make a bot for Internet Messaging.
+It's very configurable by using plugins, and you can even decide whatever command names are used by the plugin.

 ## Plugins available